Online Safety

-The Internet is now an integral part of children’s lives, enabling them to undertake research for school projects, talk to their friends and access information from around the world.
-Increasing provision of the Internet in and out of schools brings with it the need to ensure that children are safe.
+The online world is an integral part of children’s lives, enabling them to do school work, talk to and play their friends and access information from around the world.
+Increasing online activity in and out of schools brings with it the need to ensure that children are safe.

-Internet development is constantly evolving into ever more innovative areas with many websites enabling amazing creativity and interaction between peers.
+Online development is constantly evolving into ever more innovative areas with many websites and services enabling amazing creativity and interaction between peers.
 Unfortunately though, there are times when Internet use can have a negative effect on children.
 Schools and parents need to be aware of the potential dangers and take measures to ensure safe usage by all.

 At School

-We use a controlled email system where we monitor the children’s emails and we limit the addresses that children can communicate with.
-These steps are taken protect the children from unsuitable emails and identify possible cyber bullying.
+We use a controlled communication system where we monitor the children’s emails and interactions and we limit the people that children can communicate with.
+These steps are taken protect the children from unsuitable messages and identify possible cyber bullying or safeguarding issues.

-Children are also taught how to use the technology safely so that they can keep themselves safe.
+Children are also taught how to use the technology safely so that they can be googd online citizens and keep themselves and others safe.

 At Home